 America was not unique in this.
 Other countries were already at work setting up censorship boards when the new Motion Picture Patents Company in New York promised self-regulation as well as unification of the industry.

 The Biograph Co. was part of that Trust, and the owners hired a respectable Southern stage actor in the hopes of raising the artistic standards of its films.
 That new director would one day be known by the name of D.W.
 Griffith.
-Biograph’s owners must had a sinking feeling when one of his earliest films was a celebration of notorious American “libertine” Edgar Allan Poe.
+Biograph’s owners must had a sinking feeling when they saw one of his earliest films — a celebration of notorious American “libertine” Edgar Allan Poe.

 Griffith, however, was indeed leading Biograph away from its “peep show” roots with high-minded stories derived from literature and history.
-But change was not happening quick enough for some. just before the important holiday season of 1908, an affiliation of reformers and crusaders got the ear of New York City’s Democratic Mayor George B. McClellan Jr., who issued an emergency decree revoking the licenses of all 500 of the city’s nickelodeons.
+But change was not coming quickly enough for some.
+Just before the important holiday season of 1908, an affiliation of moral reformers and civic crusaders got the ear of New York City’s Democratic Mayor George B. McClellan Jr.

 A coalition of such groups as the anti-saloon Temperance League, the Women’s Municipal League, the Public Education Association, the Federation of Churches (along with leading clergymen like Canon William Chase), and others persuaded McClellan that it was politically unwise to allow the motion picture industry to proceed unchallenged.

 McClellan, ambitious son of the Union’s famous Civil War general, was quick to see it was not in his advantage to defend nickelodeons.
-Using “Sunday blue laws,” fire hazards and lack of proper inspections as cover, McClellan shut down the city’s movie theaters at the worst possible time, then beat it out of town for the holidays.
+Using “Sunday blue laws,” fire hazards and lack of proper inspections as cover, McClellan issued an emergency decree revoking the licenses of all 500 of the city’s nickelodeons.
+The holiday season was financially the worst possible time for all sectors of the film industry to be closed.
+Mayor McClellan took the heat by hastily beating it out of town.

-The 1908 “McClellan Christmas Eve Massacre” did not stand up in court, thanks to an injunction won by the Trust’s team of lawyers.
-But it sent a powerful message to the motion picture industry.
-It led directly to the formation of the first National Board of Censorhip in 1909, an attempt to curtail any further intervention in its business by government.
+The 1908 “McClellan Christmas Eve Massacre” did not stand up in court, thanks to an injunction won by the Edison Trust’s team of lawyers.
+But it sent a powerful message to the motion picture industry and led directly to the formation of the first National Board of Censorhip in 1909.
+It was the industry’s first attempt to regulate itself and head off further government intervention in its business.
 Until the next time, anyway.

-(In coming weeks I hope to announce details of my new novel on this site.
+(Watch for the upcoming publication announcement on my new historical novel, “The Designated Virgin.”
 It is a fictional treatment of this important era in the birth of American cinema.
-Meanwhile, I would love to hear your comments on the subject of film censorship. -JWH)
+Meanwhile, I would love to hear your comments and observations on the subject. -JWH)

 © 2018 by John W. Harding